lindsaylbriggs/PELBCCM/README.md

 2. Preprocessing

 NaNs existed within the raw data due to the angle of the satellite images.
 To mitigate, cloud features were extracted on colab using a temperature mask.
 Then a loop was used to save each individual cloud feature into a folder on a google drive to be used to train the model.
-These extracted features were then converted into a list of images using Pandas which is used to label each image as either Cumulus, Stratus or Cirrus.
+These extracted features were then converted into a list of images using Panda, used to label each image as either Cumulus, Stratus, or Cirrus.

 3. Feature Engineering (?)